anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * alg: algorithm used for creating the object signature.

 * x5c: contains the base64-encoded pledge IDevID certificate.
-  It may optionally contain the certificate chain for this certificate.
+  It MAY optionally contain the certificate chain for this certificate.
+If the certificate chain is not included it MUST be available at the registrar for verification of the IDevID certificate.

 The payload of the PVR MUST contain the following parameters as part of the ietf-voucher-request-prm:voucher as defined in {{RFC8995}}: